Ed-Wares/.github/profile/README.md

 Edward's softWare development projects

-Full site and documentation are available at [https://edwares.com](https://edwares.com)
+The complete website and documentation are available at [https://edwares.com](https://edwares.com)